 we dream of the ripening of the pale, full orb.

 So often, when we have a writing-life problem, we find that the more we mull over it, muse on it, discuss and ruminate, the more anxiety and critical inner voices surface, and the tighter the knot gets.
+In the very process of using our well-honed Descartian rational minds, we put ourselves out of range of our innate capacity to flourish.
+Thinking isn’t enough.

 Read MoreWasherwoman's Fingers

+On Friday, after a hard day, I took a shower, a long shower, to unwind.
+The spraying water and lavender gel didn’t succeed in completely draining away the day’s tension.
+But my interest in something else did.
 I noticed the tips of my fingers whiten, and then crease and wrinkle under the jet of water.
 Nothing unusual in that of course.
 But on Friday, I was mesmerised, because I ‘d just read a fascinating article.